Jack Ferguson (water polo, born 1930): Water polo

 Ferguson was a keen swimmer from an early age after visiting the Motherwell Baths with his brother at the age of five.
 He took up water polo in the late 1940s and played as a forward.
 He captained the RAF team and trained the side to victory in an inter-services tournament against the other branches of the armed forces.
 He also scored the winning goal in the final of the 1949 Amateur Swimming Association water polo final, the only time the competition has been won by a team from outside England.
 He spent his career playing for Motherwell AC, with whom he won the Scottish Water Polo Cup 12 times in 13 attempts between 1947 and 1960.

 Ferguson represented Britain at the 1952 Summer Olympics and the 1954 European Games.
 He was selected for the Olympics a second time for the 1956 summer games.
 The side opened with consecutive defeats against the United States and Hungary but won their remaining three matches to finish the competition in seventh place.
-As of May 2021, he remains the last Scotsman to represent Britain at the Olympics in water polo.
+At the time of his death in January 2025, he was the last Scotsman to represent Britain at the Olympics in water polo.
 After retiring from playing, Ferguson spent four years as the coach of the British national side.